amy/monthly-newsletter/CONTRIBUTE.md

 ## Contribution Workflow

-#### 1. Submit a Gissue
+#### 1. Submit an Issue
-Please submit a gissue with the title of the section you would like to contribute to along with a quick summary of your intended contribution.
+Please submit a issue with the title of the section you would like to contribute to along with a quick summary of your intended contribution.

-***DO NOT*** sling a PR without submitting a gissue.
-Gissues help us direct your content to the appropriate month, prevents wasted effort, and consolidates similar PRs.
+***DO NOT*** sling a PR without submitting a issue.
+Issues help us direct your content to the appropriate month, prevents wasted effort, and consolidates similar PRs.

 #### 2. Make a PR
-Make a PR with your content ***after*** we indicate the appropriate month and section in your gissue.
+Make a PR with your content ***after*** we indicate the appropriate month and section in your issue.

 #### 3. Congratulations!
 You'll see your contribution in our Go Pulse newsletter on https://blog.golangbridge.org/ in the upcoming month.